nguyenthihuynhgiao/fight4privacy/README.md

 And we'll settle for nothing later"
 -Rage Against the Machine

 It's too easy to not care until it's too late to do anything and then say all the things "you could of done".
+Let's not be that way for this is far too important for our futures.

+I don't want this site to have a sign up/log-in or anything from the visitor.
+Don't build a site about privacy and build a contacts list.
+This is important.
+No "click to accept" pop ups.
+This is for educational purposes only and to arm the people with the most important weapon in this hidden battle: knowledge.